The mechanism of deriving a class from another derived class is known as multi-level inheritance in C++

 Let us consider the below example:

-The last class result in the above example, after inheritance from B to C, would contain the following members:
+in the above example, after inheritance from B to C, would contain the following members:

 The inherited functions put_numbers() and put_marks() can be used in the definition of display() function as follows: